Early success, promise for the future

 In its first decade, the Collaborating Center has focused on the development and implementation of WHO’s evidence-based guidelines, most particularly for family planning.
 These efforts include new revisions of the Medical Eligibility Criteria for Contraceptive Use and the Selected Practice Recommendations for Contraceptive Use as well as the first Implementation Guide for the Medical Eligibility Criteria and Selected Practice Recommendations for Contraceptive Use Guidelines and the associated Implementation Guide Toolkit published in September 2018.

-In addition, the Collaborating Center most recently has added a new focus on building capacity for implementation research and implementation practice.
-Specifically, we have developed and launched the “Implementation for the Professional Learner Program”.
-Designed to be highly practical, we developed the Program with the goal of adding high value to the training of, and technical assistance to, a diverse group of global health stakeholders.
+While maintaining its commitment to the use of best evidence for guideline development and implementation, the Collaborating Center has more recently enhanced its focus on the generation and use of evidence to support implementation, including the exploration of novel research methods and approaches for this purpose.
+Further, the Collaborating Center has added a new focus on building capacity for implementation research and implementation practice.
+The first phase of this focus includes the development and launch of the “Implementation for the Professional Learner Program”.
+Designed to be highly practical, we developed the Program with the goal of adding the high value to the training of, and technical assistance to, a diverse group of global health stakeholders.

-- 9 modules of implementation practice and implementation research content and materials;
+- Nine modules of implementation practice and implementation research content and materials;

 - A coaching component to build the capacity of national implementation teams;

 - Guidance to national implementation teams in conducting their projects to achieve effective systemic change; and

 - Support for national implementation teams in building sub-national implementation teams.

 The Center has developed Program components using a learning management system that enables country participants to access training and learning videos, presentations, articles and webinars.

 The first cohort of three country teams, launched in 2018, included:

 - Department of Obstetrics and Gynecology, Ain Shams University, Egypt;